BRODERICKAL/ldap-bridge/README.md

 1. Ensure you have [helm 3](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.7.0?topic=tasks-installing-developer-tools#helm-v324) installed in your PATH.

+2. Ensure you have [cloudctl](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.7.0?topic=tasks-installing-developer-tools#cloudpak-cli) installed in your PATH.

-2. Ensure you are authenticated with an administrator user in your Openshift 4.6+ cluster.
+3. Ensure you are authenticated with an administrator user in your Openshift 4.6+ cluster.

+4. Ensure you have `python3` installed in your PATH along with Ansible, which can be installed with `pip3 install ansible`.

 ## IAM-Bridge Chart Deployment